Chayy80/Repostorio-Equipo-3/Task_Request#2/Non functional requirements.md

 > # *Non Functional:*

 ### *1. Accessibility:*
- - The system must be accessible from modern browsers and mobile devices without the need to download applications.
+ - The system must be accessible from mobile devices without the need to download applications.

 ### *2. Easy accessibility:*